JettTech/Github-Resume/README.md

 ### **3P Hackathon by McCombs School of Business - Austin, TX: February 16 - 17, 2018**
 **Front-End Web Developer**
-- Front-End Web Developer in a group of three Developers.

 - Developed Green Building, an interactive App that aims to encourage awareness of the Austin Energy Green Building Organization and its impact on local and global living, as well as support challenges that incentive self-reporting of energy use data.

 - Built with JavaScript, Node, Express.js, Bootstrap, and HTML5/CSS3.

+- Front-End Web Developer in a group of three Developers.

 ### **Women Who Code Diversity Hackathon - Austin, TX: September 6 - 8, 2017**
-**Developer and Winner of the Zoe Quinn Obstacles Overcome Award**
+**Full Stack Developer and Winner of the Zoe Quinn Obstacles Overcome Award**
-- Full-Stack Web Developer in a group of four Developers.

 - Developed Taco Quest, a React and Firebase App with a mission to help democratize rating of local taquerias by facilitating discovery and hosting game “challenges” to incentivize dining visits.

 - Built with React, JavaScript, Firebase and HTML5/CSS3.

+- Full-Stack Web Developer in a group of four Developers.

 ### **Sangita Charitable Trust - Chennai, India: January - April, 2006**
 **Publicity Assitant**